vibhutisharma1/Flixster/README.md

 The following **additional** features are implemented:

-* [ x] The YouTube video auto plays instead of having to click it
+* [x] The YouTube video auto plays instead of having to click it
-* [ x] Customized font size, color, and design for aesthetics
+* [x] Customized font size, color, and design for aesthetics
-* [x ] Changed background color to black and top bar to red to mimic movie impression
+* [x] Changed background color to black and top bar to red to mimic movie impression
-* [ x] Added play button overlay on both orientations for easier usage
+* [x] Added play button overlay on both orientations for easier usage

 ## Video Walkthrough